webpack/webpack/CONTRIBUTING.md

 ## Submitting Changes

-After getting some feedbacks, push to your fork and submit a pull request.
-We may suggest some changes or improvements or alternatives, but for small changes your pull request should be accepted quickly.
+After getting some feedback, push to your fork and submit a pull request.
+We may suggest some changes or improvements or alternatives but for small changes, your pull request should be accepted quickly.

 Something that will increase the chance that your pull request is accepted: